The Common Health Issue That No One Wants to Talk About

 Many doctors are not aware of this specialized therapy, but most therapists are willing to explain their treatment plans to your doctor.
 This website has information you can share with your doctor.

 As a therapist, Ms. Wood considers patients’ lifestyles when designing treatment plans.
-“I treat people first, not their diagnosis.
+“I treat people first, not the diagnosis.
 I ask patients how much time they can set aside for home exercises.
 The program I prescribe for a new working mother strapped for time might involve doing a couple of chair squats twice a day at work.
 The person with more time might get a 30-40 minute gym workout three times a week.

 Regardless of age or time constraints, it is never too late to try to improve your health.”